+Note: Proposed ToR for the RG-DT in the next study period may be considered at one of the interim e-meetings of RG-DT listed above.

 This schedule along with the target objectives was agreed by the meeting.

 The membership is invited to contribute and take good note of these dates to progress the work efficiently.